 Back in 1883, the Grand Imperial Hotel was considered the largest standing structure south of Denver.
 Known long ago as Thomson Block, it served as the pinnacle of luxury in the area.

-It doubles as the railroad annex for the Durango & Silverton NGRR.
-One-way and round trip tickets are available from late spring through fall.
+Furthermore, the hotel doubles as the railroad annex for the Durango & Silverton NGRR.
+One-way and round-trip tickets are available from late spring through fall.
 Train access to Silverton is closed in the winter due to snow.

 For those who want to experience a dining experience with an Old West feel, head on to the Grand Restaurant and Saloon.
 The restaurant is a mix of the old and the new and is open to serve customers lunch and dinner.
-As an added bonus, if you pop in the restaurant during lunch time, you’ll get treated with live entertainment.
+As an added bonus, if you pop in the restaurant during lunchtime, you’ll get treated to live entertainment.